mitoed/Startup/README.md

 ### CSS To-Dos

 - [X] Create property to hide or display the popup on the voting page (to be changed using JS); section is named "recommendation_popup"
+- [ ] Format error messages as small, red text
+- [ ] Add additional dark background when the vote has been finalized

 ## JavaScript